South Alabama vs. Arkansas State College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the South Alabama Jaguars vs. Arkansas State Red Wolves college football matchup on October 30, 2021.

-The South Alabama Jaguars (4-3, 0-0 Sun Belt) host the Arkansas State Red Wolves (1-6, 0-0 Sun Belt) on Saturday, October 30, 2021 in matchup between Sun Belt opponents at Hancock Whitney Stadium.
-Arkansas State is a 9-point underdog.
-The contest's over/under is set at 67.
+The Arkansas State Red Wolves (1-6, 0-0 Sun Belt) are 9-point underdogs in a home Sun Belt matchup against the South Alabama Jaguars (4-3, 0-0 Sun Belt) on Saturday, October 30, 2021 at Hancock Whitney Stadium.
+The point total is set at 66 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .